EUR/USD 1.16187 ▼ 0.05%

 • Need a $5 minimum deposit for maximum accessibility

-• Value a $30 no-deposit bonus to start trading risk-free
+• Value a $30 no-deposit bonus to test live markets without an initial deposit, subject to terms

 • Want higher leverage flexibility (up to 1:1000)